 Choose low-impact activities.
-At their stage in life, senior dogs need more relaxation than stimulation.
 Go on walks, not runs.
 If you have access to a pool or water, go for a swim.
-It’s a great activity that is gentle on their brittle bodies.
+It’s a great activity that is gentle on their older joints.

 Evaluate your dog’s weight.
 If your senior dog is overweight at all, consider a diet change or more consistent exercise.
 Being at a healthy weight will help reduce as much physical strain as possible.

 Look into physical therapy.
 Just like it can help in people, physical therapy can relieve pain and discomfort that your senior dog is experiencing.
 Water therapy, massage therapy, heat therapy, and cold therapy are just some of the types out there.

 Just like a trainer can help you pick exercises that are right for your body, your veterinarian can help you determine which exercises are best if your dog has a medical condition.

 If your dog has arthritis, joint problems, or other health issues that cause them pain, they can still get exercise, but you’ll likely need to modify it to one or more short walks each day You may also need to discuss pain medications to help keep them comfortable during exercise.

 Try to avoid throwing the ball, as fast starts and stops can be tough on joints and lead to further discomfort for your dog.